9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Class_Children_Order_Trait in PHP 5.6 we cannot have static and abstract in a trait(make interface?).
+- Change all php 5.6 incompatible abstract static methods.

 - Add more order by options in query_settings "order posts by" collapsible.
 - Add more notes on order by options in query_settings.